2018 East Timorese parliamentary election: Parties and alliances

 In addition to the four party alliances, four parties contested the election: Fretilin and PD, the two governing parties previously represented in parliament, as well as Republican Party (PR) and Hope of the Fatherland Party (PEP).
 The list of candidates participating in the election had to be published on 1 January.
-The list of candidates participating in the election had to be confirmed by the East Timor Supreme Court of Justice on 1 April.
+The list of candidates participating in the election had to be confirmed by the Timor-Leste Supreme Court of Justice on 1 April.
 Appeals against the decision could still be lodged until 4 April.
 An appeal will be lodged in April.
 At the end of March, it was reported that the Klibur Oan Timor Asuwain (KOTA), which did not run in 2017, and the Timorese Social Democratic Association (ASDT), which was not allowed to run at the time, had registered.
 However, the two parties no longer appeared on the lists published on 3 April.

 The parties remaining in the FDN, Democratic Republic of Timor-Leste Party PDRT, Millennium Democratic Party PMD (both formerly in the Bloku Unidade Popular BUP alliance) and People's Party of Development PDP, made an election appeal in favour of the AMP.
 The Timorese Democratic Party (PTD), which had run in 2017, also did not take part in the 2018 election.
-The registered parties People's Party of Timor (PPT), National Unity Party (PUN), East Timor National Republic Party (PARENTIL), Timorese Labor Party (PTT), Liberal Party (PDL), and Timorese Nationalist Party (PNT) did not take part in 2017.
+The registered parties People's Party of Timor (PPT), National Unity Party (PUN), Timor-Leste National Republic Party (PARENTIL), Timorese Labor Party (PTT), Liberal Party (PDL), and Timorese Nationalist Party (PNT) did not take part in 2017.